Skip to content

 preorder_traversal_i_compact.rb

-In a binary tree, search for all nodes with a value of \(7\) and for all matching nodes, please return the paths from the root node to that node.
+In a binary tree, search all nodes with value \(7\), and return the paths from the root node to these nodes.

-Based on the code from Example One, we need to use a list called path to record the visited node paths.
-When a node with a value of \(7\) is reached, we copy path and add it to the result list res.
-After the traversal, res holds all the solutions.
-The code is as shown:
+Based on the code from Example 1, we need to use a list path to record the visited node path.
+When we reach a node with value \(7\), we copy path and add it to the result list res.
+After traversal is complete, res contains all the solutions.
+The code is as follows:

 preorder_traversal_ii_compact.py